pragatibhandari/nodemoviedb/README.md

 ## This project includes the following topics

-- install PostgreSQL relational database
+- installing PostgreSQL relational database
-- create database and tables using the SQL Shell (psql)
+- creating database and tables using the SQL Shell (psql)
-- use PostgreSQL with Node.js and express
+- using PostgreSQL with Node.js and express
-- connect into database using Node.js
+- connecting into database using Node.js
-- fetch data from the database using Node.js
+- fetching data from the database using Node.js
-- create REST api with PostgreSQL database
+- creating REST api with PostgreSQL database

 ## Steps taken during this project